biouno/biouno.github.io/tutorials/r-plugin/index.md

 title: R Plugin Tutorials
 ---

 The Jenkins [R-plugin](https://wiki.jenkins.io/display/JENKINS/R+Plugin) provides the primary way for executing R scripts on Jenkins.
 However, there are a number of design strategies that can make this simple, but powerful programming interface, more standardized and easier to work with.
-We hope that these tutorials will encouarge others to experiment with [Jenkins as a data science platform]({{ site.url }}/2016/03/07/Creating-a-Jenkins-Data-Science-Platform) that can enhance the power of R.
+We hope that these tutorials will encourage others to experiment with [Jenkins as a data science platform]({{ site.url }}/2016/03/07/Creating-a-Jenkins-Data-Science-Platform) that can enhance the power of R.

 For example, typical requirements include: